 Call us if you want to transfer your HIV care.
 Ask for a ‘double Option E’ appointment.
 In this appointment one of our specialist nurses will explain how our service works, run some blood tests and book you to see a doctor.

-This nurse appointment for blood tests is suitable if you are due either a ‘Six month check’ or ‘Annual Review’.
+This nurse appointment for blood tests is suitable if you re due a ‘Six Month Check’ or need tests before a doctors appointment.

 You can book in clinic, online or by phone.